How to Start a Corporation in Kansas

 Before you start raking in the big bucks, you’ll need to name your corporation.
 Kan.
 Stat. § 17-6002 spells out the rules for what you can and can’t name your business.
 Your corporation’s name must:

-- Not include words or abbreviations that make it sound like it’s another kind of entity, like “LLC” or “limited.”
+- not include words or abbreviations that make it sound like it’s another kind of entity, like LLC or Limited

-- Be unique among business names in Kansas.
+- be unique among business names in Kansas

 Already have a business name?
 Check to see if it’s available.

-Your corporation’s name is the name on your Articles of Incorporation.
-A DBA name, if you choose one, is any other name that your corporation uses to do business, including use on business cards, your website, or the sign in front of your store or office.
 Most states require you to register the DBA, but Kansas has no such requirement.
 If you plan to use a DBA, you’ll want to check its availability with the the Kansas Business Filing Center.
 Like a corporation’s name, a DBA cannot already be in use in the state.

 Thinking about using a DBA?
 See our guide on How to Get a Kansas DBA.